Ireland tipped to repeal abortion ban by a landslide - Journal du Cameroun

 People over 65, however, voted mostly against overhauling the current legislation, which only allows terminations in cases where the mother’s life is in danger.

-Among the youngest voters, 18-24-year-olds, the poll found that 87 percent of respondents voted to allow abortion.
+Among the youngest voters, 18 to 24-year-olds, the poll found that 87 percent of respondents voted to allow abortion.

 “The victory for the ‘Yes’ campaign looks set to be neither narrow nor based on a few segments of Irish society.
 Rather, it will be carried high on the shoulders of a majority across the entire country,” he said.

-Kelly pointed out that in Connacht/Ulster, traditionally seen as the most conservative region in the country, the exit poll indicated that 59 percent voted for change.
+Kelly pointed out that in the Connacht-Ulster constituency, traditionally seen as the most conservative region in the country, the exit poll indicated that 59 percent voted for change.

 He called it “the final casting off of old mores”.